blue-button/bluebutton.js/README.md

 # BlueButton.js

-A JavaScript library to work with Blue Button data.
-BlueButton.js supports CCDA and VA C32 documents.
+BlueButton.js is JavaScript library to work with Blue Button data.
 [Try the demo.](http://blue-button.github.io/blue-button-for-developers/docs/js/demo.html)

 **This project is under heavy development!** Until a v1 release, the public API will change, a lot.